 The Formal Curriculum

-Programmes of study are drawn from the International Primary Curriculum and the National Curriculum.
-Aspects of the semi-formal curriculum are embedded within the formal curriculum to support and develop learning in areas that are recognised a key challenges for our autistic learners.
-Particular reference is on the SCERTS® framework and the life skills curriculum.
+Programmes of study are based on the National Curriculum and adapted where appropriate.Ā Aspects of the semi-formal curriculum are embedded within the formal curriculum to support and develop learning in areas that are recognised as key challenges for our autistic learners.
+Particular reference is on the SCERTSĀ® framework and the life skills curriculum.

 Input from the speech and language therapist, occupational therapist and other professionals supports the delivery of the life skills curriculum through personal programmes.
 Areas such as functional life skills and communication are very weighted towards support from therapists.

-The life skills curriculum is not seen as linear learning, rather, it is a broad framework in which each child works.
-The pathways will be determined by each individual’s;
+The life skills curriculum provides a broad framework for each pupil.
+The pathways will be determined by:

 - strengths and areas of development